|

 Cám ơn đã giúp đỡ nhưng nếu cái đó thì tui cũng biết + Đã search rồi nhưng vẫn chưa khắc phục được .

-Vấn đề của tôi có lẽ là do del nhầm file hệ thống nào đó vì chuyện này chỉ xảy ra sau khi tui del và file (ko nhớ rỗ vì con víu nó down cả ổ về -->del tuốt smilie ) .Máy tôi chưa vào được win chỉ đến boot screen chuẩn bị vào thì die .
+Vấn đề của tôi có lẽ là do del nhầm file hệ thống nào đó vì chuyện này chỉ xảy ra sau khi tui del và file (ko nhớ rỗ vì con víu nó down cả ổ về -->del tuốt ) .Máy tôi chưa vào được win chỉ đến boot screen chuẩn bị vào thì die .

 Mong tiếp tục giúp đỡ .

-Máy em mới bị dính virus sau khi diệt bằng tay xó nhầm mấy file hệ thống smilie thì máy không boot được vào win nữa .
+Máy em mới bị dính virus sau khi diệt bằng tay xó nhầm mấy file hệ thống thì máy không boot được vào win nữa .

 Sau khi sài goole thì em backup lại file NTLBR thì máy boot được đến Boot screen thì lại restart liên tục không chạy được nữa.